nicolasvargaszz/nicolasvargaszz/README.md

 - 🌱 I’m currently learning everything 🤣, especially Data Sciences, Machine learning, database administration, data visualization and data analysis.
 - 👯 I’m looking to collaborate with other programmers and contributing with open source projects.
 - 🥅 2023 Goals: Learn more about artificial intelligences.
-- ⚡ Fun fact: I started learning programming when i was 13 in C++.
+- ⚡ Fun fact: I started learning programming when i was 11 years old in C++.
 - 🔨 Rigth now i'm working on a Data sciences and bussines intelligences company.
 Here in my contry Paraguay.

 ### Connect with me: